elan-ev/opencast-studio/README.md

 }
 ```

-### Self-hosted/Integrated in Opencast
+### Self-hosted standalone version

-Many institutions prefer a self-hosted solution.
-As this is a client-only
-application, you can simply build Opencast Studio and then serve the resulting
+As Studio is a client-only application, you can simply build it and then serve
-static files.
+the resulting static files.
+This is rarely necessary, however.

-More easily even, Opencast Studio will be integrated into and shipped with
-Opencast itself – for versions ≥8.2.
-With this, you don't need to configure
-your webserver (as described above) and you are more flexible in terms of
-user authentication.

 ## Configuration